fdescaves/TooGoodToGoNotifier/README.md

   }
 ```

 - Search for available favorite baskets happens every day every X seconds. **Interval** value must be between 1 and 59.
 Search is also restricted between the configured range with **StartTime** and **EndTime** parameters.
+Keep in mind that TooGoodToGo services may throttle you if too many requests are sent.

 ```json
   "SchedulerOptions": {